How big should your emergency fund be in Kathmandu? A 3-month vs 6-month vs 12-month gut check

 3 months — the floor

-This is the version everyone needs.
+Everyone needs this version.
 It covers a single bad event: a medical bill, a relocation, a one-month gap between jobs, a phone-and-laptop replacement after a theft.

 For a single professional in Kathmandu with rent + food + transport + utilities, essentials run roughly रू 20,000–40,000/month.
 The 3-month fund is रू 60,000 to रू 1,20,000.